paxorus/monopoly/DEVELOPMENT.md

 * Consider React/Redux for the game and landing pages.
 * DB persistence (currently all state is held in-memory)
 * Server error handling (currently a single bad request can send it down)
+* Implement a JS Option and replace all JS nulls

 #### Medium
 * Test coverage for GET and Lobby controllers